interfect/dcdos-edit/README.md

 Editor for DC-DOS

-This editor is ripped from Admiral and all modified to use DC-DOS filesystem API.
+This editor is ripped from Admiral and modified to use DC-DOS filesystem API.

     CTRL-x  Save and Exit
     CTRL-c  Exit